Crazy Heart: Critical response

 Jeff Bridges' performance earned him the Academy Award for Best Actor, as well as Best Actor prizes from the Los Angeles Film Critics Association, Broadcast Film Critics Association, Golden Globe Awards, Screen Actors Guild and the Independent Spirit Awards.
 Bridges also received nominations from the Chicago Film Critics Association, London Critics Circle, Online Film Critics Society and the Satellite Awards.
 Gyllenhaal was nominated for an Academy Award for Best Supporting Actress for her performance.
 The song "The Weary Kind" earned Ryan Bingham and T Bone Burnett the 2009 Academy Award for Best Original Song and a Golden Globe.

 Accolades

 Home media

 The film was released on April 20, 2010, on DVD and Blu-ray.
-The single-disc DVDs special features included six deleted scenes and the Blu-ray 2-disc set contains eight deleted scenes (including one in which Bad reunites with his son).
-The Blu-ray also has two alternative music cuts and a short documentary in which the stars discuss "What Brought Them to Crazy Heart".
+The single-disc DVD's special features included six deleted scenes, while the two-disc Blu-ray set contained eight deleted scenes (including one in which Bad reunites with his son), plus two alternative music cuts and a short documentary in which the stars discuss "What Brought Them to Crazy Heart".